 A priest is a man called by God to serve Jesus the High Priest and to shepherd his flock after receiving the Sacrament of Holy Orders.
 He makes a promise of lifelong celibacy and becomes a spiritual father to those who are entrusted to his care.
 According to the Catechism of the Catholic Church, "the priest serves the faithful by building up and guiding the Church in the name of Christ, who is head of the body" (CCC 1547).

 Why should I consider priesthood?

-The ordained priesthood is a precious gift form our Lord Jesus to minister his people as good shepherds and to guide them along the path that leads to the fullness of life.
-A priest's life is dedicated to God and his Church.
+The sacred priesthood is a precious gift form our Lord Jesus to minister His people as good shepherds and to guide them along the path that leads to the fullness of life.
+A priest's life is dedicated to God and His Church.
 He is called to live a simple and humble life.
 A priest is privileged to accompany people in some of the most important moments of their lives, celebrating their joys and sorrows.
 At times, he provides comfort to the dying and sees healing miracles in the anointing of the sick.
 At other times, he witnesses the joy of a couple getting married.
-He baptises children and adults and he celebrates the most precious gift God has given to his Church: the Holy Eucharist.
+He baptises children and adults and he celebrates the most precious gift God has given to His Church: the Holy Eucharist.

 What does seminary look like?

 Our diocesan seminary is St. Mary's College, Oscott in Sutton Coldfield.
 Seminarians usually study for seven years.
 Formation begins with the propaedeutic year at the Royal English College of Saint Alban in Valladolid, Spain.
 The Archbishop then decides whether a seminarian will continue his formation at St. Mary's College, Oscott, the Beda College, Rome or the Venerable English College in Rome.
 Whilst in seminary, seminarians receive human, spiritual, intellectual and pastoral experience - a programme with a routine of prayer and liturgy. alongside time to relax, exercise and enjoy their hobbies.